Zeninari/Simple-TCU-Presence-Maker/README.md

 ⚠️ **IMPORTANT:**
 ## The program does not interact with the game directly, it only reads your screen to determine your location.
-**THE SCRIPT REQUIRES THE OG HUD TO FUNCTION, IT WILL NOT WORK OTHERWISE**
+⚠️  **THE SCRIPT REQUIRES THE OG HUD TO FUNCTION, IT WILL NOT WORK OTHERWISE**⚠️

 ## Overview
 This tool displays your current in-game map location from **The Crew Unlimited** as a Discord Rich Presence status.